 It is gorgeous, durable, and comfy to sit on, but is it possible that you are ruining your leather furniture without even realizing it?
 Although leather is a durable material, it is porous in nature.
 Avoid some common leather furniture mistakes when it comes to maintenance and cleaning.

 Placing Item Close to Heat and Sunlight

 The placement of the furniture in a living room is often based on convenience and visual appeal.
 But, if you place a piece of leather furniture too close to heating vents or any type of heating unit, you may risk damage to your leather furniture.

 Heating vents, radiators, and space heaters can dry out and ruin leather furniture with prolonged exposure.
 In addition, exposure to sunlight can fade and damage your leather furniture as well and you will end up with minimally discolored patches on the furniture.
 The worst-case scenario includes cracked and dry parts of the furniture that begin to break and pull away.

 Putting Printed Materials on Leather

 Magazines, newspapers, and even some books can bleed onto leather furniture when left laying in contact with it.
-Although the furniture is a convenient place to leave reading material, you may end up with an extra copy of the print that you would never have wanted.
+Although the furniture is a convenient place to leave reading material, you may end up with an extra copy of the print.
 This is especially true of magazine pages with their vibrant colors or coloring pages that have crayon on them.
 It is best to avoid leaving items on the leather for any extended period of time.

 Infrequent Turning and Fluffing of Cushions

-Leather is admired for holding its shape so effectively, but that can leave owners a little more negligent in fluffing and turning their cushions.
+Leather is admired for holding its shape so effectively, so owners may be a little more negligent in fluffing and turning their cushions.
 Wrinkles that develop in leather couches can be impossible to fully fix.
 The best bet for owners of leather couches is to turn and fluff cushions weekly.